Strategic Emphases for the Ministries of Creekwood United Methodist Church

 - Teach the Biblical principles of Stewardship – Guide members to a place of gratitude for God’s blessings and the ministries of the church to where they joyfully and faithfully give their prayers, presence, gifts, service, and witness towards the ends of Christ’s Kingdom through the church.

 3) Instill a Passion for Relationship-Based Mission in Each Person (Serving)

 Methodist theology focuses less on escaping to heaven, and more on Heaven breaking into Earth.
 Our relationship with God calls us to be co-creators alongside God, shaping the way that life looks in our world.
 In the same way, we are called not just to help, but to empower those we serve.
 Therefore, we will serve in ways that lead to long-lasting, empowering relationships that help guide our neighbors towards their own opportunity to realize God’s dreams for them.
 (Matthew 25)

 To accomplish this, we should:

-- Continue to Highlight and Celebrate our Mission Successes – stories of transformation will inspire others to take a leap of faith, and, as the end goal of a faithful life, stories of service should be given priority in communications.
+- Continue to Highlight and Celebrate our Mission Successes – Stories of transformation will inspire others to take a leap of faith, and, as the end goal of a faithful life, stories of service should be given priority in communications.
 Education about our core missions should be included often throughout the year in worship and small groups.

-- Become a Launching Point for Community Missions – whether hosting a travelling youth group, teaming with the surrounding cities, or inviting other churches into mission with us, we should lead our community towards the Christian imperative of loving our neighbors as ourselves.
+- Become a Launching Point for Community Missions – Whether hosting a traveling youth group, teaming with the surrounding cities, or inviting other churches into mission with us, we should lead our community towards the Christian imperative of loving our neighbors as ourselves.